-This indicates the percent of residents that have had a major fall.
-Falls resulting in major injuries are considered to be a barometer of nursing care at a nursing home.
-Falls which result in injury are routinely caused by lower quality nursing care.
+This indicates the percent of patients who have had a major fall.
+Falls resulting in major injury are considered by many experts to be a measure of the quality of nursing care at a nursing home.
+Falls which result in injury are often caused by lower quality nursing care.

 Minimizes Urinary Tract Infections

 In Buffalo Lake Health Care Center, 2.89% of Patients had UTIs

 This metric indicates the percent of long-term residents which suffered from a UTI.
 UTI's could be an indicator of lower quality nursing care.
 However, this metric can be misleading for certain facilities due to inconsistent reporting standards for UTI's.